 Chocolate Pots de Crème are undeniably creamy and indulgent — these are the French version of pudding cups.
 Typically, lunchroom fare certainly isn’t considered very glamorous, but this French custard is tres chic, as well as deliciously decadent.
 Best of all?
 They are incredibly easy and best made ahead, making it the perfect dinner party dessert.

 Pots de Crème are named such because of the traditional individually lidded ceramic pots in which these custards are baked.
 They may also be prepared in ramekins, small bowls, custard cups, or mini-mason jars.
 The name translates to “pots of cream.”

 I have heard this simple dessert pronounced every which way since Sunday.
-Although my command of the French language isn’t spectacular, I can manage.
-(I’ve often said the Southern drawl does not play well with French pronunciation.)
 I had a friend once describe a French accent as sounding as if you are speaking with your mouth full of crackers.

 No crackers are needed here.
 Pots de Crème is pronounced:

 - “de “sounds like a shortened “duh” with a soft e)

 - “Crème” is crem and rhymes with gym.